We’re all in favor of safety training. But even better, we’re in favor of EFFECTIVE safety training.

 11. Know How to Write and Talk

 Here’s a longer article that gives more tips about how to write (or speak) for effective training.
-We’ve even got an article about formatting your written training materials to improve your training.
+We’ve even got an article about formatting your written training materials to improve your written safety training materials (even if the writing appears on a PowerPoint presentation).

 12. Know About the Combined Power of Words and Pictures